nataliegnelson/P4/content/home/details.md

 **Schedule:** The program spans 11 weeks, from May 17 - July 30, 2021.

 **Compensation:** Fellows will receive a $5,500 stipend.
-Financial assistance to support travel to/from home institutions to NC State for the orientation will be provided.
+Financial assistance to support travel to/from home institutions to NC State for the tentatively-planned orientation will be provided.